-The subject site is an existing multifamily property located at 50 Wildwood Circle in the northeastern portion of Statesboro.
-The site is located within an established area with surrounding land uses that include single-family homes in good condition, additional apartments, a church and wooded land.
+The subject site is an existing senior property located at 54 Wildwood Circle in the northeastern portion of Statesboro.
+The site is located within an established area with surrounding land uses that include single-family homes in good to excellent condition, additional apartments and wooded land.
 The surrounding land uses are expected to continue to have a positive effect on the marketability of the site.